nahidrasel/OrangeHRM_Cypress/README.md

 > Open Cypress test runner window by following command: npx cypress open

-When opening this for the first time it will say in the commandline that you are using cypress *** version first time.
+When opening this for the first time it will say in the command line that you are using cypress *** version first time.
 You will see a window of cypress GUI.

 Click on the E2E configuration and select any browser you like to run the test and click on the **Start E2E testing with**.